shnikola/til/self/citati.md

 "Imate li jasnu viziju kako bi vam ljubavni trud trebao biti uzvraćen, izgledno je da će biti uzaludan." - Darko Macan

 "We must always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented." - Ellie Wiesel, Nobel acceptance speech.

+"The “Simpsons Prediction” thing always seemed to me to be less about the genius of the Simpsons and more about the absurdity of reality.
+Any show that gently understands the sweet dumbness of human nature and the evil dumbness of power structures will always seem prescient." - Alex Hirsch

 "To laugh often and much; to win the respect of intelligent people and the affection of children; to earn the appreciation of honest critics and endure the betrayal of false friends; to appreciate beauty; to find the best in others; the leave the world a little better, whether by a healthy child, a garden patch, or a redeemed social condition; to know even one life has breathed easier because you lived.
 This is to be successful." - Ralph Waldo Emerson